ginzbeda/CoinSumChallenge/README.md

   - logging for debugging

 Algorithm:
+  - goal was to touch the fewest number of coins while reaching the solution
   - since the list is sorted, I use the median index to understand if the best coin to use is to the right or left
       - when the set is of even size it uses the higher median to try to use the bigger number first.
   - if the coin is not found it takes the median of the best direction set